IntellectualCoders/Project-2-Shelterize/README.md

 # Shelterize
-This Web Application aims at providing shelter to the victims hit by natural calamities.
+This Web Application aims at providing shelter to the victims hit by natural calamities..

 # Demo
 https://shelterize-7b1a3.web.app/